phil-opp/blog_os/blog/content/second-edition/posts/09-paging/index.md

 ## Segmentation

-Segmentation was already introduced in 1978, originally to increase the amount of addressible memory.
+Segmentation was already introduced in 1978, originally to increase the amount of addressable memory.
 The situation back then was that CPUs only used 16-bit addresses, which limited the amount of addressable memory to 64KiB.
 To make more than these 64KiB accessible, additional segment registers were introduced that each contain an offset address.
 This offset is added on each memory access, which results in a 20bit address so that up to 1MiB of memory are accessible.

-The CPU chooses a ssegment register automatically, depending on the kind of memory access: For fetching instructions the code segment `CS` is used and for stack operations (push/pop) the stack segment `SS` is used.
+The CPU chooses a segment register automatically, depending on the kind of memory access: For fetching instructions the code segment `CS` is used and for stack operations (push/pop) the stack segment `SS` is used.
 Other instructions use data segment `DS` or the extra segment `ES`.
 Later two additional segment registers `FS` and `GS` were added, which can be used freely.

 In the first version of segmentation, the segment registers directly contained the offset and no access control was performed.
 This was changed later with the introduction of the [_protected mode_].
 When the CPU runs in this mode, the segment descriptors contain an index into a local or global [_descriptor table_], which contains in addition to an offset address the segment size and access permissions.
 The OS can utilize this to isolate processes from each other by loading separate global/local descriptor tables for each process that confine memory accesses to the process's own memory areas.